sandmanN7/Challenge-14/README.md

 This shows how long a users will use a bike.
 Most bike trips tend to be under an hour.

 ![This is an image](https://github.com/sandmanN7/Challenge-14/blob/main/Images/Gender%20Checkout%20Times.png) This shows the breakdown of checkout times by gender.
-Both men and women tend to use bikes under an hour, though men tend to use them slightly longer than women.
+Both male and female users tend to use bikes under an hour, though males tend to use them slightly longer than females.

 ![This is an image](https://github.com/sandmanN7/Challenge-14/blob/main/Images/Gender%20Breakdown.png)